awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Instance class support varies according to the version and edition of Oracle\.
 For instance class support by version and edition, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.

 **PostgreSQL**
 The Graviton2 preview instance classes db\.m6g and db\.r6g are supported for Amazon RDS PostgreSQL versions 12\.3 and higher\.
-The db\.m5, db\.r5, and db\.t3 DB instance classes are supported for the following Amazon RDS PostgreSQL versions:
-+ PostgreSQL 9\.6\.9 and higher 9\.6 versions
-+ PostgreSQL 10\.4 and higher 10 versions
-+ PostgreSQL 11\.1 and higher 11 versions

 In the following table, you can find details about supported Amazon RDS DB instance classes for each Amazon RDS DB engine\.